 Animal Crossing New Horizons Multiplayer & Co-Op Guide

-Animal Crossing: New Horizons is finally here, but we all know the experience is more fun when you party play with friends in co-op.
+Animal Crossing: New Horizons is a great single-player game, but it's more fun when you party play with friends in co-op.
 The game knows that too and encourages you start your New Horizons multiplayer experience first thing after you finish the opening ceremonies.

-There are actually quite a few ways to do that, though, and we've got you covered with this New Horizons multiplayer and co-op guide.
+There are actually quite a few ways to play with friends, though, and we've got you covered with this New Horizons multiplayer and co-op guide.

 We go over how to play co-op, how to access local multiplayer and online multiplayer, and how to voice and text chat while doing it.